santhoshtr/website/content/blog/2026-02-14-variable-interpolatable-curve.md

 >
 >The net effect is more flexibility over the resulting shapes, intuitive control, and always smooth results (in the form of G2 continuity - if the artist wants to draw a lumpy line, there’s nothing preventing that).

-This is exactly what MetaPost is doing inside, except with Hobby's curves.
+This is very close to MetaPost's core parametric curve handling system, except with Hobby's curves.
 So If I build a system that uses Raph's smooth curve fitting for smooth curves, that would be step 1 towards a modern parametric type design system.
 I have a dream to build a DSL based parametric type design system, inspired by MetaPost, but not a generic drawing system as MetaPost, focused towards type design.

-> **Note**
-> One of the major shifts in software engineering that happened in the past several months is that AI agentic coding makes you capable of
-> taking up projects that are more ambitious, projects that you postponed in the past.
-I am embracing this radical change and enjoying it a lot.
+In this article, I want to connect these pieces together and show a complete workflow.
+First, I will summarise Raph Levien's two-parameter spline and my Rust implementation of a curve fitting algorithm based on it.
+Then I will show how to use that to build variable-width strokes that remain interpolatable for variable fonts.
+Finally, I will explain a skeleton-based error correction method that fixes continuity problems at stroke segment joins while preserving interpolatability.

 ## Curve Fitting

 Last November, I wrote a curve fitting program in Rust based on Raph Levien's two-parameter curve formulation.
+In this formulation, each segment between two points is controlled by two parameters: the tangent angle at the start point and the tangent angle at the end point.
 The algorithm accepts a sequence of 2D points (with optional tangent constraints) and produces a smooth cubic Bézier path that interpolates all input points while maintaining $G^2$ continuity within segments and $G^1$ continuity at corners.

 The curve fitting algorithm operates in three phases: